keboola/storage-api-js-client/README.md

 - `KBC_COMPONENT` - name of some component used for Components Configurations API tests Tests can be run using `yarn test`.

-The repository requires conforming to a set of coding standards based on [AirBnB code standard](https://github.com/airbnb/javascript) and [Flow type annotations](https://flow.org/en/docs/types/).
-Both standards are checked by ESlint.
+The repository requires conforming to a set of coding standards based on [AirBnB code standard](https://github.com/airbnb/javascript) checked by ESlint.
 You can run the check using `yarn lint`.

 ### Deployment